132nd Armored Division "Ariete": Tactical Group "Ariete"

-During the Tunisian Campaign the Tactical Group "Ariete" was reorganized as 132nd Anti-tank Regiment, which joined the 131st Armored Division "Centauro".
+During the Tunisian Campaign the Tactical Group "Ariete" was reorganized as the 132nd Anti-tank Regiment, which joined the 131st Armored Division "Centauro".
 The last survivors of the Ariete surrendered with the rest of the Axis forces in North Africa on 13 May 1943.

 135th Armored Cavalry Division "Ariete"

-On 1 April 1943 the Royal Italian Army activated the 135th Armored Cavalry Division "Ariete" in Ferrara, which continued the tradition of the 132nd Armored Division "Ariete".
+On 1 April 1943, the Royal Italian Army activated the 135th Armored Cavalry Division "Ariete" in Ferrara, which continued the tradition of the 132nd Armored Division "Ariete".
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division fought the invading German forces South of Rome.
 After two days the division was forced to surrender and was disbanded by the Germans on 12 September 1943.

 Post War

 On 23 May 1948 the Italian Army raised the Armored Brigade "Ariete" in Rome, which on 1 October 1952 was expanded to Armored Division "Ariete".